codesandtags/what-i-use/README.md

 This is a list of things I use in my daily life as a Developer and Human.

+## How to use

+- You can use this list as a reference to find new tools or products.
+- You can use this list to create your own list.

+### Steps

+1. Fork this repository and edit the README.md file.
+2. Add your own tools or products changing the content of `schema/uses.json` file.
+3. Adapt the `schema/uses.json` file to your own needs.
+4. Deploy your own list using [Vercel](https://vercel.com/) or [Github Pages](https://pages.github.com/).
+5. Optionally you can edit this README.md file to add your own list.

+## 📝 Table of Contents

 # Software

 ## 🧑‍💻 Development